-Resources to Support Educators for the 2024 Election and Beyond
+Resources to Support Educators Around Elections

 Depending on the grade level, standards-aligned lessons may cover topics such as:

-• how elections work
+• how elections work,

-• the purpose of elections in democratic government
+• the purpose of elections in democratic government,

-• the history of enfranchisement and who can vote today
+• the history of enfranchisement and who can vote today,

-• the roles of elected officials at the local, state, and federal level
+• the roles of elected officials at the local, state, and federal level,

-• responsibilities of each branch of government
+• responsibilities of each branch of government,

-• historical voting trends in your local area
+• historical voting trends in your local area,

-• the role of political parties
+• the role of political parties,

-• candidates' views and proposals on locally relevant issues
+• candidates' views and proposals on locally relevant issues,

-• political communication and disinformation
+• political communication and disinformation.

 Additionally, Chapter 296 of the Acts of 2018 encourages high schools provide opportunities for students to register to vote.
 See here for high school voting resources.